Why a scalable, standardised and managed system works?

 We have carefully selected a range of options for each of the building blocks, using reputable suppliers that offer enterprise grade products, while providing good value for money.
 This cuts down the time spent on investigating customised, individual solutions and reduces the risk of buying incompatible devices or parts, which leads to a more cost-effective service.

-A break & fix model for IT support typically involves purchasing hardware and/or software from a supplier and then contacting said supplier whenever issues arise with the hardware and/or software.
+A break and fix model for IT support typically involves purchasing hardware and/or software from a supplier and then contacting said supplier whenever issues arise with the hardware and/or software.
 Resolving these issues is then charged at an hourly rate.
-(Examples include helping a user who forgot their password, or updating an outdated antivirus after malicious software has already caused damage to a machine, which of course includes restoring the machine to its original working condition.)
+(Examples include helping a user who forgot their password or updating an outdated antivirus after malicious software has already caused damage to a machine, which of course includes restoring the device to its original working condition.)
 Sound familiar…?

 This model can incentivise technicians to spend more time in order to bill more hours and leads to haphazard and reactive support, which typically neglects monitoring, early detection of potential issues and preventative maintenance.

-Under a managed IT support model, servers & workstations are monitored, which allows potential issues to be identified and resolved proactively, before they cause damage (e.g. a deteriorating hard drive will be detected before it fails, thereby preventing the loss of data).
-Business-critical information, like data recovery keys and processes for supporting your network, is stored in a safe but accessible place.
+Under a managed IT support model, servers and workstations are monitored, allowing potential issues to be identified and resolved proactively before they cause damage.
+(For example, a deteriorating hard drive will be detected before it fails, thereby preventing data loss.)
+Business-critical information (like data recovery keys and processes for supporting your network) is stored in a safe but accessible place.
 Last but not least – we include all-you-can-eat support – so there is no additional hourly charge.